HW Instructions

 section, nothing now appears.
 You have to decide what to put there about the source of the data.

-Weekly Exercises, 20 points
+Weekly Work, 40 points

 You must substantially complete the exercises to receive any credit.
 Even incorrect answers are okay as long as you make a serious attempt at solving each problem.